switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 importantly for this app, across Australia.
 This means Cloudflare is able to serve the content quickly by serving it from the location nearest the user.
 This network coupled with the fact the data is cached results in a very significant performance increase.
-In the screen shot below you can see it's 2-3 time faster when hitting the Cloudflare-backed API (firewatchaus.com) vs hitting the Cloud Function directly.
+In the screen shot below you can see it's 2-3 times faster when hitting the Cloudflare-backed API (firewatchaus.com) vs hitting the Cloud Function directly.

 {{< image